-- Corporate (Fidelity Life pre-tax GAAP earnings and eFinancial EBITDA combined; Next Level Growth initiative, and number of new affinity group policyholders); - Fidelity Life (pre-tax statutory operating income; pre-tax GAAP income; new online policies, and expense initiative); and - Efinancial (EBITDA; retail FLA production; OPEX as a percentage of revenue, and revenue per marketing dollar).
+- Corporate (Fidelity Life pre-tax GAAP earnings and Efinancial EBITDA combined; Cash Management at Holding Company level, research & technology initiatives; - Fidelity Life (pre-tax statutory operating income; pre-tax GAAP income; 3rd party business growth - Efinancial (EBITDA; net revenue; and gross contribution margin).

 Mr. Hohmann's bonus opportunity was weighted 50% Corporate, 25% Fidelity Life, and 25% Efinancial.
 Mr. Harkensee's bonus opportunity was weighted 30% Corporate, 40% Fidelity Life, and 30% Efinancial.
-Mr. Campbell's bonus opportunity was weighted 30% Corporate, 30% Fidelity Life, and 40% Efinancial.
+Ms. Zimmerman's bonus opportunity was weighted 40% Corporate, 30% Fidelity Life, and 30% Efinancial.

-In 2020, we achieved 98% of target for Corporate, 63% for Fidelity Life, and 102% for Efinancial.
-Based on this performance, 2020 annual bonuses for our named executive officers were as follows: Mr. Hohmann \$537,145; Mr. Harkensee \$205,555; and Mr. Campbell \$195,470.
+In 2022, we achieved 66% of target for Corporate, 109% for Fidelity Life, and 27% for Efinancial.
+Based on this performance, 2022 annual bonuses for our named executive officers are reflected in the table above.

-2019 Short-Term Incentive Program
+2021 Short-Term Incentive Program

-Under the annual bonus program, the compensation committee established 2018 bonus opportunities.
+Under the annual bonus program, the compensation committee established 2021 bonus opportunities.
 Mr. Hohmann's annual bonus opportunity was 0% to 140% of his base salary, with his target bonus opportunity equal to 80% of base salary.
 The bonus opportunity for each of Messrs.
-Harkensee and Campbell was 0% to 96.25% of their base salary, with the target bonus opportunity equal to 55% of their respective base salaries.
-The amount of bonus paid depended on achievement of performance measures recommended by management and approved by the compensation committee.
+Harkensee and Ms. Zimmerman was 0% to 96.25% of their base salary, with the target bonus opportunity